Starting shortly after my birth, my parents purchased Christmas albums for $1 from an unlikely place, tire stores.

 The album should have been a bazillion-seller, and perhaps would have been had it not been for the date of its initial release: Nov.
 22, 1963.

-Finally, here’s a previous iteration of one of the currently coolest TV traditions — “The Late Show with David Letterman” and its annual appearance of Darlene Love (from the aforementioned Phil Spector album), which started in 1986 on NBC …
+Finally, here’s the last iteration of one of the coolest TV traditions — “The Late Show with David Letterman” and its annual appearance of Darlene Love (from the aforementioned Phil Spector album), which started in 1986 on NBC …